 Class size is limited and all applicants may not be selected for participation in the program.
 A selective admissions process will be utilized to facilitate representation from each of the five geographic regions of the state (NE, NW, SE, SW, and Central).
 Information will be provided with the application packet.
-All application materials must be received by the first working day in March (see page 7) to be assured of consideration for admission.
+All application materials must be received by March 1 (see page 8) to be assured of consideration for admission.
 No applications will be reviewed after this date.
 Applicants must provide:

 - 1. Application for Admission: The College of Health Related Professions Application for Admission is required.
 Please contact the department office or the CHRP Office of Student Affairs for information. - 2.
 Application Fee: A non-refundable application fee of \$10.00 is required and must accompany the application. - 3.
 Official Transcripts: Arrange for each college or university you have attended to forward an official transcript of your course work.
-A minimum cumulative and prerequisite GPA of 2.75 is required for admission. - 4.
+A minimum cumulative and prerequisite GPA of 2.75 is required for admission.
+Additionally, applicants must have completed a minimum of 12 SC of the prerequisite course work prior to the application deadline. - 4.
 ACT Scores: Scores must be documented on an official high school transcript or sent directly from ACT.
 A minimum ACT composite score of 20 is required for admission. - 5.
 Professional Observation Form: One (1) completed professional observation form from a dentist or a dental hygienist is required.
 That professional observation must reflect evidence of previous exposure to the profession of dentistry, such as observation of at least 20 hours in a dental office or actual dental assisting experience.
 The professional observation form will be provided with the application packet. - 6.
-Interview: The top ranked 75 qualified applicants will be contacted by the department to arrange an interview after the application packet is complete.
+Interview: The most qualified applicants will be contacted by the department to arrange an interview after the application packet is complete.